-Wild Heaven Fest Beer returns for a 4th time (if our drinking memory serves us well) this weekend.
+Wild Heaven Fest Beer returns for a 6th time (if our drinking memory serves us well) this weekend.

 A few years ago, brewery co-founder Eric Johnson debuted Autumn Defense, a creative rendition of the popular fall lager.
 In that case, [Defense] was actually ale, with “pronounced bright citrus flavors, brewed heavy-handedly with Munich malt.”
 A festbier in spirit, but as Johnson admits – not very traditional.
 “You’re not a brewer if you’re not experimenting I guess,” Johnson once told us.
 “It doesn’t always work out.”

-Wild Heaven Fest Beer follows a much more traditional path.
-This release is a true Marzen lager, leaving the idea of an “ale festbier” behind for good.
-Before even getting to here, tweaks to the recipe were in order.
 Johnson used Gungeist hops in years 1 and 2 of this release – a European hop of Hallertauer parentage.
 These hops did make a good lager, but ultimately traditional brewing just wins out.
-Now the lager is brewed solely with timeless (and traditional) Noble hops from Germany.
+(Another revelation that happened, later, the Gungeist hop flavor wasn’t the same 4 weeks later.)

 Availability: 12oz Cans, Draft.

 Latest Return: August 2023